-Energy Deregulation in California
+The History of Energy Deregulation in California

 The result is the deregulation of energy in the state of California.

-Quick Facts about Energy in California
+Quick Facts about California Energy

-- De facto ban on coal fired power plants– California is serious about lessening greenhouse emissions.
+- De facto ban on coal-fired power plants– California is serious about lessening greenhouse emissions.
 They have put in place an interim greenhouse performance standard that requires utility providers to produce no more than a combined-cycle gas turbine power plant’s worth of greenhouse gas.

 California Electricity Companies